Best Pregnancy Safe Serum (Updated 2026 Guide)

 The Answer

-Most serums require careful ingredient checking during pregnancy.
-Of 251 serums analyzed, only 7 received an A grade for safety.
-Look for hyaluronic acid and niacinamide based formulas while avoiding retinol, which is linked to birth defects.
+Most serums require careful ingredient screening during pregnancy.
+Of 208 serums analyzed, only 6 received an A grade for safety.
+Look for simple formulas with hyaluronic acid or niacinamide, and avoid retinol, which causes birth defects with no safe threshold.

 Serums are concentrated skincare products that deliver active ingredients directly to your skin, making ingredient choice especially important during pregnancy.
-Many popular anti aging serums contain retinol, which causes birth defects affecting the brain and heart with no established safe threshold.
-Other common serum ingredients like phenoxyethanol and synthetic fragrances also warrant caution due to potential effects on fetal development.
+Many popular anti aging serums contain retinol or retinoids, which are known to cause birth defects affecting the brain and heart.
+Other common serum ingredients like certain peptides and fragrances lack adequate pregnancy safety data or contain hormone disrupting chemicals.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.